mathworks-robotics/mujoco-simulink-blockset/README.md

 <!--- You can post your queries on the [MATLAB&reg; Central&trade; File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/####-file-exchange-title) page. --->

-You can post your queries on issues/discussions.
+You can post your queries in the discussions section.

 Copyright 2023 The MathWorks, Inc.